invenia/JuliaTraining2022/README.md

 Tips:
  - line plots use the `plot` function
  - use the `group` keyword argument to group by country to get seperate lines

+### Deep Learning 1

+Use [Flux](https://github.com/FluxML/Flux.jl) to train a conv net to classify MNIST (maybe don't run on the GPU if you don't have one to hand).

+Tips:
+ - Use [MLDatasets](https://github.com/JuliaML/MLDatasets.jl) to make getting the data simple
+ - Look at the examples in the model zoo if you're stuck

+### Deep Learning 2

+Julia is a language in which new packages are being developed on a regular basis, so you might as well get your hands dirty with a library that is a little more rough around the edges than the ones we've seen so far.
+[SimpleChains](https://github.com/PumasAI/SimpleChains.jl) is a new package for training and running smaller neural net architectures on the CPU.
+The performance is really quite impressive.
+Use it to train the same model as before on the CPU, but faster.

+Tips:
+ - There's a nice LeNet example in the docs which you might want to take inspiration from.

+### Gaussian Process 1

+### Gaussian Process 2